PreetiW/GithubUsers/README.md

 # Github Users

-Github Users is a responsive website which will allow you to search any Github user and will show all their repositories details upon selecting the user.
+Github Users is a **responsive website (Works on both Browser and Mobile)** which will allow you to search any Github user and will show all their repositories details upon selecting the user.
 This website is made using [Ionic (With Angular)](https://ionicframework.com/docs/angular/overview)

 Check out the live version [here](https://github-users-preetiw.vercel.app/)